gkemmey/gray_matter/_posts/2019-03-11-making-a-case-for-turbolinks.md

 First, we define a function called `on`.
 We're gonna skip over the [details](https://learn.jquery.com/events/event-delegation/) of what that does, but it lets us define event listeners on the document that run when the event propagates to an element that matches our selector.

 So then the next thing we do is define a function that we want to run whenever a `click` event is propagated to an element that matches the `[data-behavior~=submit_form_when_clicked]` selector.
-And that function finds the closes `<form>` tag to that matching element and submits it.
+And that function finds the closest `<form>` tag to that matching element and submits it.

 Let's see the HTML: